abcdxo/Gifted/README.md

 # Gifted

-- Gifted is an app to create GIF using combinations of photo, video and sound.
+- Gifted is an app to create GIF using combination of photo, video and sound.